COVID-19 cancellation policy

 If Breech Without Borders needs to cancel due to COVID-19 or low enrollment, or if you cannot come due to COVID-19-related reasons, you will have 2 options:

-- 50% refund off the ticket price AND access to an online breech workshop.
-The online sessions will be available asynchronously (viewable at your own convenience).
-In addition, we will offer several live sessions where participants can interact with the instructors, ask questions, watch and comment on breech birth videos, etc. The online workshop includes CEUs.
+- Partial refund for the simulation portion of your ticket (for hybrid workshops).
+You will continue to have full access to Breech Pro, including twice-monthly optional live sessions where participants can interact with the instructors, ask questions, watch and comment on breech birth videos, etc. The online workshop includes CEUs.

-- Transfer your registration to any other upcoming breech workshop (with a refund of any price difference) AND get access to an online breech workshop.
-Two workshops for the price of one!
+- Transfer your registration to any other upcoming breech workshop (with a refund of any price difference).